-There are many advantages to beginning your stargazing adventures with a pair of binoculars instead of a telescope, such as:
+There are many advantages to beginning your stargazing adventures with a pair of binoculars instead of a beginner telescope, such as:

 - You get to use both eyes at the same time.
 This makes astronomy much more natural and comfortable for your eyes that the single eyepiece of a telescope